Allium sativum var. ophioscorodon ‘German White’

 In terms of diseases, some you might come across are basal rot, downy mildew, penicillin decay, and white rot.

-For an overview of these diseases and how to manage them, refer to our guide on how to plant and grow garlic.
+For an overview of these problems and how to manage them, refer to our garlic disease identification and control guide.

 Fall-planted hardnecks are typically harvested in early summer, around mid-July, but the timing may be earlier or later depending on your region.